 PSY 271: Social Psychology.
 (3) Study of social influence: perception of oneself and others, attitudes, conformity, attraction, altruism, aggression, groups.
 Prerequisite: PSY 105.

-Religious Studies (RELG) RELG 101: Introduction to Religious Studies.
-(3) Comparative study of religious beliefs, practices, and institutions.
+UNM-LA Catalog 2007-2008

+Religious Studies (RELG)

 RELG 103: Introduction to the Bible.
+(3)

-(3) Survey of the Bible in historical context.
+Survey of the Bible in historical context.

 RELG 107: Living World Religions.
+(3)

-(3) Introduction to major living world religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism.
+Introduction to major living world religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism.

 RELG 247: Studies in Religions.
+(3)

-(3) Elementary topics in the study of world religions.
+Elementary topics in the study of world religions.
 Course may be repeated up to three times provided the topics vary.

 RELG 263: Eastern Religions.
+(3)

-(3) A study of major Asian traditions, such as Taoism, Hinduism and Buddhism.
+A study of major Asian traditions, such as Taoism, Hinduism and Buddhism.

 RELG 264: Western Religions.
+(3)

-(3) A study of major Western traditions, such as Christianity, Islam, and Judaism.
-Russian (RUSS) RUSS 101: Elementary Russian.
-(3) Elementary Russian for students with no previous exposure to the language.
+A study of major Western traditions, such as Christianity,

+Islam, and Judaism.

+RUSS 101: Elementary Russian.
+(3)

+Elementary Russian for students with no previous exposure to the language.
 Development of all four-language skills: reading, speaking, writing and listening comprehension.
 Can be taken in conjunction with RUSS 103.

 RUSS 102: Elementary Russian II.
+(3)

-(3) Elementary Russian for students who have completed Russian 101 or equivalent.
+Elementary Russian for students who have completed RUSS 101 or equivalent.
 Continued development of all four skills.

 Can be taken in conjunction with RUSS 104.

-RUSS 103-104: Beginnings: Speaking Russian (1, 1) Practice in basic conversation and training in acquiring a good accent.
+RUSS 103-104: Beginnings: Speaking Russian.
+(1,1) Practice in basic conversation and training in acquiring a good accent.
 The courses are supplemental to RUSS 101-102 and stress the patterns and forms introduced in the main courses.
 RUSS 201-202: Intermediate Russian I- Intermediate Russian II.
 (3, 3) Prerequisites: RUSS 101-102 or the equivalent.

-Sociology (SOC) SOC 101: Introduction to Sociology.
+SOC 101: Introduction to Sociology.
 (3) Basic concepts, topics, and theories of contemporary sociology.
 Prerequisite for more advanced courses in sociology.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences SOC 205: Crime, Public Policy and the Criminal Justice System.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/ Behavioral Sciences SOC 205: Crime, Public Policy and the Criminal Justice System.
 (3) The study of crime, the criminal justice system and crimerelated public policy.
 Discussion of key criminological concepts, measurement of crime and delinquency, its distribution in society, victimization, public opinion, the criminal justice system, crime control strategies and policies.
 Prerequisite: SOC 101.
 SOC 211: Social Problems.
-(3)

-Description and analysis of major social problems facing American society.
+(3) Description and analysis of major social problems facing American society.
 Foci may include: poverty, homelessness, alcohol and drug problems, race and ethic relations, aging and mental illness.
 Prerequisite: SOC 101.